-Situated on 75 acres between Canton Highway and Sawnee Drive to the west of downtown Cumming and behind Forsyth Central High School, the Cumming City Center is anticipated to open to the public in the spring of 2022.
+Situated on 75 acres between Canton Highway and Sawnee Drive to the west of downtown Cumming and behind Forsyth Central High School, the Cumming City Center is anticipated to open to the public in the fall of 2022.

 The development, which is the vision of Mayor Troy Brumbalow, will offer a “main-street Americana” feel.
 Features will include approximately 117,000 square feet of retail space, a new Cumming Police and Municipal Court building, an amphitheater adjacent to a small lake, water fountain surrounded by personalized bricks, ample greenspace including several “pocket parks,” a putting course, steam engine display honoring Cumming’s historical and community ties to the machines, and an extensive trail and boardwalk system meandering above the Kelly Mill Branch stream, its tributaries and wetlands.
 Across Canton Highway, another 10 acres will be donated to the City of Cumming for development of additional walking trails.

 Andy Lovejoy, President of Civil Engineering Consultants (FCN Groundbreaking Article, Aug.
 7, 2019)